Skip to content

 Windows line endings

-MS Windows uses carriage return (CR) and line feed (LF) characters to denote the end of a line, whereas UNIX-like systems (including Mac) use LF alone.
+Windows uses carriage return (CR) and line feed (LF) characters to denote the end of a line, whereas Unix-like systems (including macOS) use LF alone.
 The file command on UNIX-like systems will indicate if this is the case.

 file *.txt